aridjayarecipes/cutesrecipes.web.app/content/post/2354-step-by-step-guide-to-prepare-speedy-black-bean-corn-salad-with-hatch-green-chile.md

 1. Get  salt

-Become a Member of &#34;Cooking With The Blues&#34; www.patreon.com/cookingwiththebluesFor Aprons, Blackening Seasoning, CD&#39;s and other Memorabilia.
+Become a Member of "Cooking With The Blues" www.patreon.com/cookingwiththebluesFor Aprons, Blackening Seasoning, CD&#39;s and other Memorabilia.
 A refreshing summer corn salad recipe made with charred corn, Hatch green chiles direct from New Mexico, blistered cherry tomatoes, and crumbled cotija I wanted this corn salad to truly stand out, so I ordered a batch of roasted peppers from the Hatch Chile Store.
 The package arrived in a Styrofoam.
 Hatch Green Chile, Black Bean and Corn Salad.

 <!--inarticleads2-->